Tracer

 "Supposed to be one?"
 Jeff was thoroughly confused.

-"Yeah.
-The empire won't even bother with him now that he's dead.
+Jeff nodded in agreement.
+"This 27 Empire won't even bother with him now that he's dead.
 They mortally wounded the guy when he was orbiting Earth, and the fall finished him off.
+And from what you tell me, it sounds like the empire is spread out over hundreds of star systems.
+If they're limited to traveling at the speed of light, it'd take 'em years just to get from one star system to another.
 I don't think the human race'll have any trouble from the empire for a good long time."

 Jeff couldn't have been more wrong. . . .